Trevor Rainbolt

-Personal life
+Early and personal life

 Trevor Rainbolt was born on November 7, 1998.
 He went to school in Flippin, Arkansas and moved to Alabama for twelfth grade, graduating from Spanish Fort High School.
 He enrolled in university for one year at the University of Colorado Colorado Springs before dropping out to work in Los Angeles as a social media strategist.
 His first employer ran sports entertainment accounts on Instagram, TikTok, and Snapchat.

 He had only left the United States once briefly until November 2022, when he announced that he would be living in a different country each month, starting in Ratingen, Germany, followed by Spain and Portugal.
 As of March 2025, he is living in Bangkok, Thailand.

 Career

 Rainbolt started honing his GeoGuessr skills during the COVID-19 pandemic by playing for four to five hours every day, studying landmarks like signs and telephone poles, and watching others livestream.
-At some points, he was playing up to 12-hour days, even dreaming in Street View.
+At some points, he was playing up to 12-hour days, stating in an interview that he dreamt in Street View.
 Rainbolt posts on TikTok under the username "georainbolt", an account he started in October 2021.
-He has also hosted pro GeoGuessr tournament live streams on Twitch, where the top-ranking players compete in 2v2, 3v3, or 4v4 brackets for a cash prize.

-He became viral for adding challenge by creating limitations: he guesses the location by seeing a Street View image for only a tenth of a second, with half the image blurred, two photos at once, upside down, and in black and white, or pixelated.
-In some videos, he identifies the location while blindfolded, with someone else describing the scene to him.
+He has also hosted pro GeoGuessr tournament live streams on Twitch.
+He gained prominence for his self-imposed challenges added to the GeoGuessr structure, including seeing the image for only a tenth of a second, with half the image blurred, with two photos at once, among others.
+In some videos, he identifies the location while blindfolded or with someone else describing the scene to him.
 He has identified countries based only on viewing the dirt or the sky.

 "Once you see the countries and their soil colors [...] it's just human intuition [...] can I describe to you why I think that it looked like it was Nigerian soil?
 Probably not, but it does.
 It's just part of that sixth sense you pick up on when you play the game so much."